davidwong19/cronos-sentiment-analyse/README.md

 ## 3. Sentiment Analysis

+The simple model can be found here:[Sentiment Analyse Simple](https://github.com/davidwong19/cronos-sentiment-analyse/blob/main/code%20for%20datavisualisatie/sentiment_analyse.ipynb)

-An extensive explenation about the models we used and how the models work can be found in an IPython Notebook: [Sentiment Analyse](https://github.com/davidwong19/cronos-sentiment-analyse/blob/main/SENTIMENT%20ANALYSIS%20REHTSE/sa_cronos.ipynb)
+An extensive explenation about the more advanced models we used and how they work can be found in an IPython Notebook: [Sentiment Analyse](https://github.com/davidwong19/cronos-sentiment-analyse/blob/main/SENTIMENT%20ANALYSIS%20REHTSE/sa_cronos.ipynb)

 ## 4. folders